Dr. Emilie Belley-Côté

 Dr. Justin Lee

-Justin Lee initially trained as a clinical pharmacist completing his Bachelor of Science in Pharmacy (BScPhm) at the University of Toronto and an accredited hospital pharmacy residency (ACPR) at the University Health Network in Toronto.
-He graduated from medical school and completed specialty training in both Internal Medicine and Geriatric Medicine at McMaster University.
-Justin is currently enrolled in the Clinician Investigator Program and he is pursuing a Masters of Science in the McMaster Health Research Methodology program under the mentorship and supervision of Dr. Anne Holbrook.
+Justin initially trained as a Clinical Pharmacist completing his Bachelor of Science in Pharmacy (BScPhm) at the University of Toronto and an accredited hospital pharmacy residency (ACPR) at the University Health Network in Toronto.
+He graduated from Medical School and completed specialty training in both Internal Medicine and Geriatric Medicine at McMaster University.
+Justin is currently enrolled in the Clinician Investigator Program and he is pursuing a Masters of Science in the McMaster Health Research Methodology Program under the mentorship and supervision of Dr. Anne Holbrook.

 Justin has a special interest in rational drug use in patients with multiple co-morbidities, clinical pharmacology and interprofessional education.
 His current research focuses on the clinical epidemiology and management of senior high cost healthcare users (HCUs) as well as the prevention and treatment of delirium in medical and surgical patient populations.